Background image

 Even in the best of circumstances, relapse can occur during substance abuse treatment.
 Tracking a person’s treatment progress using biomarker testing can provide powerful, practical incentive for patients to stay on course and help them withstand urges to return to patterns of abuse.
 Biomarker testing can inform physicians early on if relapse has occurred, potentially alerting them to the need for adjustment to a patient’s treatment plan.

-Substance abuse treatment plans typically rely on maternal self-report, use of a universal screening tool (questionnaire), or positive urine toxicology results.
+Substance use treatment plans typically rely on maternal self-report, use of a universal screening tool (questionnaire), or positive urine toxicology results.
 Maternal self-report can be severely limited by patient concerns about social stigma or possible legal implications of substance abuse.
 Questionnaire screening tools require skill and training to develop effective interview techniques, and yet, can still be limited by social stigmas and patients’ legal concerns.

 Urine toxicology is not an effective tool in identifying alcohol abuse and has limited value with other substances of abuse.
 With the exception of marijuana, urine generally provides only a 1-3 day window of exposure for substance use.
 The most effective antenatal drug or alcohol treatment program includes objective drug and alcohol biomarker testing to support the patient’s progress.